 The pieces are similar to Western Chess in terms of rank and initial set up.
 There are some differences in the moves.
 There are only two real differences when setting up.
-The pawns begin on the third rank instead of having the ability to move two square on the first move.
-The kings do not face each other.
-They always start to the left of the queen.
+The pawns begin on the third rank instead of having the ability to move two squares on the first move.
+The Kings do not face each other.
+They always start to the left of the Queen.

 Makruk was first played in Thailand over a thousand years ago.
 The Indian game Chaturanga swept in from the west and evolved in Thailand over the centuries into Thai Chess.

-The Makruk pieces much as ours did before they were souped up in the Middle Ages.
+The Makruk pieces moved much as ours did before they were souped up in the Middle Ages.
 The pawn moves as our pawn does.
 It promotes to a queen on the opponent's 3rd rank where the enemy pawns started the game.
-The Makruk king is called a Khun (feudal lord) and moves just as our king does.
-The queen is called a met or seed (in this game the piece is an advisor) and moves one square diagonally in any direction.
+The Makruk King is called a Khun (feudal lord) and moves just as our King does.
+The Queen is called a Met or Seed (in this game the piece is an Advisor) and moves one square diagonally in any direction.

 Makruk by all accounts is an even more high wire game than Western Chess from a strategic point of view.
 In Western Chess you can pick an opening before the game and pre-plan the first 8 or 10 moves.
 You research your chosen opening well and get familiar with all of the likely variations.